-Holiday Hustle: Tips For
+Holiday Hustle: 5 Beautiful Christmas Gift Wrapping Tips

 When you're selecting wrapping paper, don't go for the cheap stuff.
 Less expensive paper tears easily which makes it difficult to work with and translates into an ugly wrapping job or worse: having to re-wrap your gifts.
 If you already have cheap paper you don't want to waste, use it on items with standard-shaped boxes.
 Steer clear of toys and stuffed animals that are lumpy and soft -- weak paper makes holes a problem (especially if your kids like to peek at their gifts) -- or find sturdy boxes to pack them in to make up for the bad wrapping paper.

 To make a gift look truly elegant, you need a fine frill.
 It can be a bow, a snowflake, or a handmade gift tag that doubles as tree ornament -- anything that makes your gift unique and classy.
 You can even set aside a Saturday crafternoon with the kids to make your garnishes personal.
 If you'd rather buy something, make your embellishment another gift to enhance the gift inside.
 For instance, if you're giving your niece a coloring book, tie a pack of colored pencils to the package with a fancy bow.
 If you're giving your mother a jewelry box, make fashion jewelry part of the embellishment.